bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

 .. figure:: _static/CreateService_Type1.png

 - *Name* *
        Enter a name of the services.
-It must contain digits, lowercase letters or hyphens and start with a letter.
+It must consist of digits, lowercase letters or hyphens and start with a letter.

 - *Description*
-       Provide a description for the services here if necessary.
+       Provide a description for the service here if necessary.

 - *Provider* *
        This field appears once the service type is chosen.

-       Select a provider for the services here.
+       Select a provider for the service here.

        The range of providers available in the dropdown is determined by the chosen service type.